We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 Gun safes are one of the primary versions of a safe on the market; however, a standard safe counterpart is a close second.
 So what is the difference between a gun safe and a regular safe?
 That is what we are going to be discussing in this article.

 Why should you listen to me?
 I have years of experience in the gun safe and security industry.
-I have been writing on this site about them since 2017 and have worked in the industry for years before that.
+I have been writing on this sites like this about them since 2017 and have worked in the industry for years before that.
 I aim to help answer any questions I can and help people find the right safe for them.

 Quick Note: A regular safe can also be called an executive or a home safe.
 These are all essentially the same thing and can be used interchangeably in this article.